dave/youtube/oracle.md

 # Oracle VM

-Oracle gives out free VMs, so that's what I've been using.
-This is how to configure it:

 Here’s how to set up your Oracle Cloud VM and SSH into it from your iPhone.

 ---